 - About APS

-Cha-Mei Tang received B.S. (’71), M.S. and E.E. (’71) and Sc.D. (’77) from the Electrical Engineering and Computer Science Department at MIT.
-She worked at Johns Hopkins Applied Physics Laboratory, Naval Research Laboratory (NRL) and National Institute of Standards and Technology (NIST) before founding Creatv MicroTech, Inc. She was in the Plasma Physics Laboratory of NRL from 1978-1993 and served as Head, Radiation and Accelerator Physics Section for seven years.
-She performed research on free-electron lasers, charged particle beams, accelerator physics, and field emission cathodes.
-She was a visiting scientist at the Physics Laboratory at NIST from 1993-1996 performing research on x-ray physics and applications.
-She founded Creatv MicroTech in 1996 initially focusing on developing novel x-ray anti-scatter grids and nuclear collimators to improve image quality.
-In 2000, she led the company into the field of medical diagnostics developing sensitive detection instruments and assays, making products requiring combined experience of microfabrication, instrumentation and assay development.
+Dr. Cha-Mei Tang is president and CEO of Creatv MicroTech (Creatv).
+Dr. Tang received her B.S., M.S. and E.E. and Sc.D. from MIT.
+She worked at Johns Hopkins Applied Physics Laboratory, Naval Research Laboratory (NRL) and National Institute of Standards and Technology (NIST).
+At the NRL Plasma Physics Lab from 1978-1993, she served as Head of the Radiation and Accelerator Physics Section for 7 years.
+She did research on free-electron lasers, charged particle beams, accelerator physics, and field emission cathodes.
+She was a visiting scientist at the NIST Physics Lab from 1993-1996 doing research on x-ray physics and applications.